zig-gamedev/zig-gamedev/README.md

 **[zpool](libs/zpool)** | 0.9 | generic pool & handle implementation

 ## Project vision
+* Very modular, user can use only the components she needs
 * Works on Windows, Linux and macOS
 * Has zero dependency except [Zig compiler (master)](https://ziglang.org/download/) and `git` with [Git LFS](https://git-lfs.github.com/) - no Visual Studio, Build Tools, Windows SDK, gcc, dev packages, system headers/libs, cmake, ninja, etc. is needed
 * Building is as easy as running `zig build` (see: [Building](#building-sample-applications))